Mootlaq/PowerPoint_Markdown_converter/README.md

 # PowerPoint_Markdown_converter
 This is a CLI application that converts Powerpoint slides into Markdown.
 I built this with the idea of importing the final output to Roam Research.
 This influenced a lot of the design decisions (and probably will in future versions.)

+## Usage
+to use the app simply type this command in your terminal:
+`python pptx2markdown.py [powerpoint filename]`

+A folder named '[ppt filename]_converted' will be generated. in it, you'll find the generated markdown file and images folder.

+## Output
 The format outpul looks like this:

 - Slide number 1